It’s 2022 and we’re still talking about how to make money with dropshipping. Surely this craze is over by now?

 The pros of dropshipping

-Let’s start with the positive side to launching a dropshipping store in 2021.
+Let’s start with the positive side to launching a dropshipping store.

 1. Super low setup costs